MicrosoftDocs/ATADocs/ATPDocs/deploy/event-collection-overview.md

 - 4624 - An account was successfully logged on
 - 4625 - An account failed to log on

-For more information, see [Configure auditing on an Active Directory Federation Services (AD FS)](../configure-windows-event-collection.md#configure-auditing-on-an-active-directory-federation-services-ad-fs).
+For more information, see [Configure auditing on Active Directory Federation Services](../configure-windows-event-collection.md#configure-auditing-on-active-directory-federation-services).

 ### Required AD CS events